 - Positive pressure maintenance in the form of MineARC’s Positive Pressure Maintenance System (PPMS),

 - Gas detection, and

 - MineARC’s Extra-Low-Voltage (ELV) Chemical CO and CO2 Scrubbing System to ‘scrub’ the build-up of the harmful gases from the air inside the refuge chamber.

-While on site, Davy provided operator training to the Health, Safety and Environment (HSE) team from the GCN and Sinohydro 14th Construction Bureau Co..
-The team understand the importance of safety on site and prioritise the health and safety of workers.
+While on site, Davy provided operator training to the Health, Safety and Environment (HSE) team from the GCN and Sinohydro Bureau 14 Company Limited.
+The team understands the importance of safety on site, and prioritise the health and safety of workers.
 MineARC is pleased to contribute to the safety, through the supply and commissioning of a refuge chamber for the undersea tunnel construction project.